jvd-aktr/Comparison-of-Multimodality-with-Single-Entity-Model/readme.md

 The textual data is learned by Fake_news_data_SVM.py.
 Run\
 python3 Fake_news_data_SVM.py

+All image data processed into a CSV file for CNN model.
+Run\
+python3 img-csv-like-mnist.py

-The image data is trained with laion-400m_data_CNN2.py file.
+Then the image data is trained with laion-400m_data_CNN2.py file.
 Run\
 python3 laion-400m_data_CNN2.py

 #### Multimodal Learning: